beginner349/platform-infra/README.md

 - [x] Configuring an S3 Remote Backend for Terraform State and Locking
 - [x] Creating Infrastructure as Code (IaC) for IAM Roles for Service Accounts (IRSA)
 - [x] Create import files for Keycloak realms, users, and clients
+- [x] Structure Terraform project using module and directory-separated environments
 - [ ] Enable logging and monitoring in the EKS cluster
 - [ ] Implement TLS/SSL for the ingress with a custom domain using ExternalDNS and Route 53